 - Factory workers who were not paid for putting on and taking off work uniforms and other protective equipment.

 Mr. Steadman is admitted to practice before all state and federal courts in Arkansas.
-In addition, he is admitted to the United States District Court for the District of Colorado and the Southern District of Texas.
+In addition, he is admitted to the United States District Court for the District of Colorado, Northern District of Ohio, Eastern District of Missouri, and the Southern District of Texas.
 He is also admitted to practice before the Eighth Circuit Court of Appeals.